CD player: DJ equipment

 This example of a CD player used by DJs is the Denon DN-2500 dual CD player, on the right side of the picture.
 A Behringer VMX-200 DJ mixer is also shown in the left side, in the foreground.

 Disc jockeys (DJs) who are playing a mix of songs at a dance club, rave, or nightclub create their dance mixes by having songs playing on two or more sound sources and using a DJ mixer to transition seamlessly between songs.
 In the 1970s disco era, DJs typically used two record players.
 From the 1980s to the 1990s, two compact cassette players became a popular sound source for DJs.
 In subsequent decades, DJs shifted to CDs and then to digital audio players.
 DJs who use CDs and CD players typically use specialized DJ CD players (such as CDJs) that have features not available on regular CD players, such as pitch control.

 DJs who are performing scratching–the creation of rhythmic sounds and sound effects from sound recordings–traditionally used vinyl records and turntables.
-In the 2010s, some specialized DJ CD players can be used to create scratching effects using songs on CDs.
+In the 2010s, some specialized DJ CD players could be used to create scratching effects using songs on CDs.